laravieira/codiacademy/README.md

 # Codi Academy Courses Resolutions
 ###### This is the resolutions of all courses @laravieira did.
+All the content here is the resolutions of the courses and exercises of [Codi Academy](https://codiacademy.com/) school.
+This content is made by @me alone.

+Some exercises have live preview available.

+The structure of this summary is based the [Codi Academy](https://codiacademy.com/) show of structure of their courses.

 ## Summary of resolutions
 - [Desenvolvimento Web](DesenvolvimentoWeb)